-At Vision Expo West in Las Vegas on September 21st, 2019 our current SAO President Sam Johnson and Vice-President Thomas Blair Jr announced that our society has started the steps necessary to create a NEW national level certification program "Visual Assessment Specialist".
+At Vision Expo West in Las Vegas on September 21st, 2019 our current SAO President Sam Johnson and Vice-President Thomas Blair Jr announced that our society has started the steps necessary to create a NEW national level program "Ophthalmic Optician" That encourages Advanced Credentialed Optical Professionals to use Telehealth Medicine, as a way to increase volume of business in what ever practices they their services too. .

 This new certification is in the new optical field "TELEHEALTH", which is the fastest growing area of the optical industry.
 The certification will allow advanced credentialed Opticians and other optical industry professionals to better serve the public.